bladh/pokerbot/README.md

 `bigBlind` How big the big blind is.
 The small blind will be half of the big blind, rounded up.
 Set to 0 if you don't want to play with blinds

 `spyCards` Special rule that will reveal one card from one opponents hand to each player.
 Each player will see a different card, and one player will see a fake card that nobody is holding.
 Set to `true` if you want to play with this rule.

+If you want to configure an already created table in your channel, you can write `.config` followed by one of the options listed above, and then followed by the new value.
+It will show the currently configured value if you omit giving a new value.

 Requirements
 ------------